Warnock tracks Premier League loan market but admits one target is unlikely to sign for Boro

-'I’ve just got a list from Watford': Neil Warnock tracks Premier League loan market but admits one target is unlikely to sign for Middlesbrough
+'I’ve just got a list from Watford': Neil Warnock tracks Premier League loan market but admits one target is unlikely to join Middlesbrough

 Neil Warnock still believes Middlesbrough will be able to take advantage of the Premier League loan market this summer – but admits the club are likely to miss out on a long-term target.